 "island" combined with tun

 Means "bakery", an occupational name for a baker, from Old English bæchus

 From various English place names, all derived from Old English bagga

 meaning "bailiff", which comes via Old French from Latin baiulus

-Habitational name derived from any of various places called Bancroft, derived from Old English bean
+From any of the various places of this name, derived from Old English bean

 Occupational name for a flag carrier, derived from Old French baniere